JerryShao3234/OISCMachine/README.md

 Using the operation of the CPU defined above, one can hardcode the contents of the program array such that the program returns the correct sum after the CPU stops by intentionally triggering the exception.

 Of course, this is a simulation done in Java, which is not a Turing-complete model in any sense.
-However, to demonstrate, I have written a Java program that writes a Cryptoleq program (expressed as an array) to execute a very simple operation: the addition of two numbers, i.e. `a+b`.
-To make things more interesting, the memory cells themselves are limited in such a way that the initial state of the program can never contain any element greater than `max(a,b,100)`.
-We will see how a trivial operation in computers is done in CPU architecture in a OISC machine.
+## References: